When it comes to selling products, there are two strategies: direct sales and channel sales.

 On the opposite side of building trust, aligning yourself to a partner that is subpar and has a poor reputation can reflect poorly on you.
 It is essential that you properly vet any potential partner to avoid damaging your brand and customer trust.

-Channel Sales Strategies
+Types Of Channel Sales Partnerships

 Channel sales usually express itself in three strategies: selling with your partner, selling through your partner and your partner selling for you.
 Companies do not necessarily stick with just one strategy, though, and they often combine them in a way that suits their business best.
 Here’s a breakdown of each strategy: